hecko-yes/hecko.my.to/on-ai-art/index.md

 but most importantly to me: even if every single generated image was always tagged as such, that wouldn't stop them from competing on a material level one could filter them out, sure, and at least in the current world many people would (because the smallest possible effort will be the most abundant, and boy does image generation allow low effort) but what if they're genuinely high-quality? would most people [really care](#people-value-human-works) about the humanity?

+## money

+even if universal basic income was a thing so that artists wouldn't have to work, many humans inherently value being useful

 # arguments i don't find convincing